 C1.
-First-time, first-year (freshman) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2012.
+First-time, first-year (freshman) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2016.
 Include early decision, early action, and students who began studies during summer in this cohort.
 Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, non-admission, placement on waiting list, or application withdrawn (by applicant or institution).
 Admitted applicants should include wait-listed students who were subsequently offered admission.

-Total first-time, first-year (freshman) men who applied 2656 Total first-time, first-year (freshman) women who applied 1924 Total first-time, first-year (freshman) men who were admitted 1881 Total first-time, first-year (freshman) women who were admitted 1362 Total full-time, first-time, first-year (freshman) men who enrolled 735 Total part-time, first-time, first-year (freshman) men who enrolled 28 Total full-time, first-time, first-year (freshman) women who enrolle d 534 Total part-time, first-time, first-year (freshman) women who enrolled ed 10
+Total first-time, first-year (freshman) men who applied Total first-time, first-year (freshman) women who applied 4047 3180 Total first-time, first-year (freshman) men who were admitted Total first-time, first-year (freshman) women who were admitted 2558 2009 Total full-time, first-time, first-year (freshman) men who enrolled Total part-time, first-time, first-year (freshman) men who enrolled 1135 3 Total full-time, first-time, first-year (freshman) women who enrolle Total part-time, first-time, first-year (freshman) women who enrolle 878 2